 While a healthy, well-rounded diet should give us the nutrition we need, dietary supplements can help us get the right amount of specific, essential nutrients.
 As we age, here are the six powerful vitamins you should consider taking:

-Research has not definitively proven that multi-vitamins help you stay healthier longer, but they do fill in the nutrient gaps that we might not even be aware of.
+Research has not definitively proven that multi-vitamins help you stay healthier longer, but they do fill in the nutrient gaps that we might not even be aware of in our daily routine.
 Make sure to choose a multi-vitamin for seniors.
 A few well-tested ones are:

 Vitamin D, made by the body from sunshine, is critical to our health because it is needed to absorb calcium.
-It helps not only bone health, but also reduces the risk of heart attack, stroke, asthma, and inflammation along with a host of other ailments, making Vitamin D a very powerful vitamin.
+It helps bone health and reduces the risk of heart attack, stroke, asthma, and inflammation, along with a host of other ailments, making vitamin D a very powerful vitamin.

-Inadequate vitamin D levels cause the body to start taking calcium from our bones, which weakens them and affects future bone development.
-And because bone loss accelerates with the loss of estrogen as women age, women are even more vulnerable with vitamin D deficiencies.
+Inadequate vitamin D levels cause the body to start taking calcium from our bones, weakening them and affecting future bone development.
+And because bone loss accelerates with the loss of estrogen as women age, women are even more vulnerable to vitamin D deficiencies.

-The National Institutes of Health (NIH) recommendation is for 600 IU (international unit) of vitamin D for adults over age 50, going to 800 IU for age 70+.
+The National Institutes of Health (NIH) recommendation is 600 IU (international unit) of vitamin D for adults over age 50, going to 800 IU for age 70+.
 Research is now showing that having vitamin K2 along with vitamin D is beneficial for helping the calcifications of our bones but not soft organs.
 Good food sources include tuna, mackerel, beef liver, cheese, egg yolks, and vitamin D-fortified milk.